Food cooperative: Scale of cooperatives in the United States

 Food cooperatives in various forms operate on a large scale in the United States, occupying a noticeable part of the grocery market, albeit with large geographic variation.
 One study found that grocery cooperatives claim 485,000 total members in the United States, with 325 total stores.
 However, differences in definition can lead to measurement discrepancies, depending on what exactly one defines as a food based cooperative, since many cooperatives operate in the food sector, but are not restricted to groceries.
 For example, “Farm supply and marketing” cooperative members totaled 2.484 million in the US.

 Formation of a food cooperative

 Cooperatives are generally formed by a core group of members who form the initial governing body.
 These members must contribute enough in initial membership fees to get the grocery store off the ground and finance startup costs, such as purchasing a store, which can be a significant challenge for the cooperative model.
 The logistical and financial obstacles associated with planning a store and establishing a distribution network are significant, especially when no individual owns the store.
 This contrasts with typical corporate grocery stores, which can be financed using debt or equity, and whose owners can eventually reap a profit to recoup their investment.
-Nevertheless, cooperatives claim higher levels of success than for-profit businesses: after 5 years, 90% of cooperatives are still in business, compared to 3-5% of businesses.